Steven Kanumba: Career

 Kanumba began acting in the 1990s in church productions.
 In 2002, he joined the theater group Kaole Arts Group.
 He appeared in the television soap operas Jahazi and Dira and made his film debut in Haviliki.
 In 2006 he met Nazz who gave him advice and further connections for his career.
-He appeared in Dar 2 Lagos (Part 1) (Part 2), a film by Mtitu Game that used both Tanzanian and Nigerian actors and crew.
+He appeared in Dar 2 Lagos (Part 1) (Part 2), a film by Mtitu Game that used both Tanzanian and Nigerian cast.
 He also appeared in the films She is My Sister, This Is It, and Love Gamble.
 In 2009, he was a special celebrity guest on Big Brother Africa 4.

 In 2011, Kanumba was named an Oxfam GROW Ambassador.
-Shortly before his death he had been preparing for his first Hollywood film role, although he was already "Tanzania's most popular film star" and appeared in Nollywood films.
+Shortly before his death he had been preparing for his first Hollywood film role, despite him already being "Tanzania's most popular film star" and appeared in Nollywood films.

 Death

 Kanumba died after he fell in his bedroom on 7 April 2012, apparently from a head injury after falling and hitting his head on the wall.
-Elizabeth "Lulu" Michael, 17-year-old girlfriend at that time, was charged with manslaughter in connection with the death.
+Elizabeth "Lulu" Michael, his 17-year-old girlfriend at that time, was charged with manslaughter in connection with the death.
 Kanumba was taken unconscious to Muhimbili National Referral Hospital where he was declared dead.
 Michael was arrested and stayed in remand for almost a year for investigation.
 Later, the charges were amended to involuntary manslaughter.

 In January 2013 Michael was granted bail.
-In October 2017 She testified to the High Court of Tanzania that after Kanumba confronted her, he took her to his room by force and starting beating her with a sword while he was intoxicated, she claimed that Kanumba fell down and hit his head while beating her with the sword.
+In October 2017 She testified to the High Court of Tanzania that after Kanumba confronted her, he took her to his room by force and started beating her with a sword while he was intoxicated.
+She claimed that Kanumba fell down and hit his head while beating her with the sword.
 In 2017, Lulu was convicted of involuntary manslaughter for his death and sentenced to two years in prison.
 Her sentence was then changed from two years imprisonment to community services and she was released from jail on 12 May 2018, after serving at least a year in jail.

 His funeral was attended by around 30,000 people including the first lady of Tanzania, Salma Kikwete, Vice President Dr. Mohamed Gharib Bilal, and the minister for culture and sport, Emmanuel Nchimbi.
 Kanumba was buried in Kinondoni Cemetery.